About Learning Streams

 - Organisation development for systemic change

 - Teams and teaming: high performance for the new world

 - Community management and cultivation

-- Network and ecosystem facilitation
+- Network and ecosystem brokering

 HR can only achieve the benefits described in the other courses / streams when we have organised and developed ourselves.
 This stream therefore reviews opportunities for developing our approaches, organisation, relationships and project / change management approaches.

-- Strategic Partnering to improve HR Credibility and Contribution
+- Strategic partnering to improve HR credibility and contribution

 - HR transformation for creating value